eliottjohnson/Obsidian-Vault/Programming/MAD-X Lecture/MAD-X Theory Intermediate.md

 (otherwise it uses the non nomrlizde phase space ellipse which is wrong to compute the chroma if planes are tangled)

 vlength = True, does a use before every twiss during a match

+Check of aperture is only at the begining, you can use monitor to check aperture if you want to check the aperture in a bend not only at the begining you can slice it to check multiple time inside

+You use **thick** not to have to rematch the optics